dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 Here, we implement several features:

 1. We override the `onCreate()` method to initialize the DJISDKManager.
-2. Implement the two interface methods of SDKManagerCallback.
-You can use the `onRegister()` method to check the Application registration status and show text message here.
-Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
+2. Implement the two interface methods of DJISDKManagerCallback.
+You can use the `onGetRegisteredResult()` method to check the Application registration status and show text message here.
+Using the `onProductChanged()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.

 #### 3. Request Permissions in ConnectionActivity